lorrainescanlon/brendan-the-navigator/README.md

 The goal is to create a well-functioning informative website.
 The focus is on presenting the content clearly and in a user-friendly manner.

 ### Scope
-I wanted to include features that enhanced the user experience and provide value to the user.
+To include features that enhanced the user experience and provide value to the user.
 Features such as the timeline and visual images support this.

 ### Structure
-I wanted to present the user with a landing page that wasn't cluttered and wasn't going to overwhelm them with information.
+The user is presented with a landing page that is not cluttered and will not overwhelm them with information initially.
 The landing page presents the user with a synopsis of information from which they can navigate to find further information.

 **Website Sections:**
 - **_Home / Landing Page:_** A timeline with a synopsis of the life of Brendan the Navigator.